voidforall/DialSummar/README.md

 # README

-The code is a full implementation of `SPNet` in our paper `Abstractive Dialog Summarization with Semantic Scaffolds`.
-The paper is now under review in `ICLR20`.
+The code is a full implementation of `SPNet` in my paper `Abstractive Dialog Summarization with Semantic Scaffolds`, which is my first trial in independent research.
+Although the result is not satisfying, I still learn a lot from the experience.

-Note that the version is still under maintainance.
-The final version will be released after being accepted.

 ### Environment